gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 One of the most important problems they solve is selector name collisions.
 With traditional CSS, you have to be careful not to overwrite CSS selectors used elsewhere in a site because all CSS selectors live in the same global namespace.
 This unfortunate restriction can lead to elaborate (and often confusing) selector naming schemes.

 With CSS-in-JS, you avoid all that as CSS selectors are scoped automatically to their component.
 Styles are tightly coupled with their components.
-This makes it very easy to know how to edit a component's CSS, as there's never any confusion about how and where CSS is being used.
+This makes it very easy to know how to edit a component's CSS as there's never any confusion about how and where CSS is being used.

 For some background reading on CSS-in-JS, see [Christopher "vjeux" Chedeau's 2014 presentation that sparked this movement](https://speakerdeck.com/vjeux/react-css-in-js) as well as [Mark Dalgleish's more recent post "A Unified Styling Language"](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660).